 Posts Tagged snow cones

 Ah, summer vacation.
 I miss it.
 I remember how the last three weeks leading up to school getting out were sheer torture.
-The poor teachers probably felt like prison guards trying to keep the inmates calm…only they didn’t have stun guns and a high-pressure hose (those were for the inner city elementary schools ).
+The poor teachers probably felt like prison guards trying to keep the inmates calm…only they didn’t have stun guns and a high-pressure hose (those were for the inner city elementary schools :D).
 Though, now that I think about it, slap a sprinkler on the end of that high-pressure hose and we would have likely loved that.

 Did you guys end your year with Field Day?
 Sorry.
 I hated Field Day.
 I think Field Day was invented by the same sadists who thought up Dodge Ball.
 Every year I spent my last two days of school getting my butt kicked in every sport imaginable.
 Good thing I was too focused on summer vacation to care.
 All I had left to do is clean out the 900 pounds of crap I had somehow fit into my desk and locker.

 Oh, there’s that protractor thingie that was on the school supply list.
 What DOES that thing do, anyway?

 That final bell would ring and it was over.
 I would spend the next two and a half months loaded with sugar and wrinkled from water.
 My grandparents had a swimming pool and when we weren’t there, we were wearing a hole in my parent’s lawn with a Slip and Slide.
 Remember those things?
 Good thing I grew up in the days before everyone went lawsuit happy.

 Really?
 You dove head-first off the station wagon onto a piece of plastic and sprained both your wrists???
 Well, you won’t do that again, will ya?
 Stop crying before I give you something to cry about.